Ahmadmohammadsheta/home-life-app/project_skills.md

 ]

 Blade: [
-    - create one folder has one (index, create, edit) file to all models data shown dynamically;
+    - create one folder has one (index, create, edit, show, delete) file to all models data shown dynamically;
 ]